+Update 30 May 2018: see also Fast Summaries Re-revisited.
 If you do complex data analysis, then from time to time you probably need to group, summarize, and parse data into variables and/or fields.
-There are various ways to accomplish this, including the Fast Summary technique, which regular readers of this blog may be familiar with, as it has made a number of appearances here […]
+There are various ways to accomplish this, including the Fast Summary technique, which regular readers of this blog may be familiar with,… Continue reading Fast Summaries Revisited

 One of my favorite FileMaker functions is GetSummary; I use it frequently, and it had never occurred to me that there might be any alternative.
 Recently, however, Mikhail Edoshin pointed out on the FMPExperts list that GetLayoutObjectAttribute can serve as a viable replacement, like so:

+Editor’s note: for additional thoughts on this subject see Fast Summaries Revisited and Fast Summaries Re-revisited.
 Have you ever wished you could pull the values from a summary report, and use them in a script or a calculation?
 Back in the FileMaker 6 days, Mikhail Edoshin introduced a technique to do just that.
-He called the technique Fast Summaries, and I came to employ it extensively in my own solutions.
+He called… Continue reading Fast Summaries

 Last week we looked at building a FileMaker 11 native chart based on data that has been parsed into a field-based array.
 I happen to like field-based arrays, for reasons I’ll get to in a minute, but is a field-based array really necessary to generate the above chart?